Skip to main content

 The "no man's land" intensity

 Seiler's polarised-training papers coined the term "no man's land" for the intensity band that sits above true aerobic-base work but below the lactate-threshold trigger — roughly 75–82% of HRR for trained athletes.
-This is precisely the upper portion of the 5-zone "Zone 2" that the Karvonen-based engine returns (148–150 bpm for this athlete).[2]
+For this athlete that is the 141–150 bpm slice: above the lactate-threshold method's ceiling (141) but still inside the Karvonen and Maffetone "Zone 2" bands, which both run up to 150.[2]

 The no-man's-land effect is well documented: training in this band produces enough cardiovascular load to feel productive but not enough metabolic adaptation per hour to justify the recovery cost.
 Athletes who accumulate weekly hours in this band typically plateau in aerobic development after 6–8 weeks, despite the time investment feeling significant.

-Practical consequence: the Maffetone ceiling (145 bpm here) is set below the no-man's-land boundary on purpose.
-The 5-zone "Zone 2" ceiling (150 bpm here) sits inside the no-man's-land.
-For an athlete trying to build aerobic base, the lower ceiling produces better outcomes per hour even though both are labelled "Zone 2."
+Practical consequence: the lactate-threshold ceiling (141 bpm here) sits below the no-man's-land boundary on purpose.
+The Maffetone and Karvonen "Zone 2" ceilings (150 bpm) reach into the no-man's-land.
+For an athlete trying to build aerobic base, the lower ceiling produces better outcomes per hour even though all three are labelled "Zone 2."

-Across a typical 6-hour easy-volume week, the difference between the two ceilings compounds into roughly 30–45 minutes of misallocated training time per week — significant over a 12-week aerobic block.
+Across a typical 6-hour easy-volume week, the difference between the 141 and 150 ceilings compounds into roughly 30–45 minutes of potentially misallocated training time — significant over a 12-week aerobic block.

 Cross-checking against related tools

 The Heart Rate Zone Calculator exposes both Karvonen and percentage-of-max methods side-by-side.
-The Zone 2 Heart Rate Calculator includes Maffetone, lactate-threshold-based, and ventilatory-threshold methods.
+The Zone 2 Heart Rate Calculator includes four methods: Maffetone (MAF 180), percentage-of-max, Karvonen (HRR), and a lactate-threshold estimate.
 The VO2 Max Estimator adds the field-test cross-check to validate that the zones map onto actual physiological intensity.

-Related reading: Heart Rate Zones: Methods Compared for the full method survey, Zone 2 Training: What The Literature Says for the polarised-training framing, and How To Use Heart Rate Zones for the practical session-by-session implementation.
+Beyond the series: Heart Rate Zones: Methods Compared is the full HR-method survey, and How To Use Heart Rate Zones covers session-by-session implementation.

 FAQ

-For aerobic-base sessions, follow the lower ceiling (Maffetone, 145 bpm here).
-The published trial data on polarised training is unambiguous that the conservative ceiling produces better aerobic adaptation per hour than the wider Zone 2 from 5-zone tools.[2]
+For aerobic-base sessions, follow the lower ceiling.
+Here the lactate-threshold method caps Zone 2 at 141 bpm, 9 bpm below the Maffetone and Karvonen ceiling of 150.
+The published trial data on polarised training is unambiguous that the conservative ceiling produces better aerobic adaptation per hour than letting easy work creep toward the 150 cap.[2]

 Is Karvonen better than percentage-of-max?